Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: Sensitivity Forecast

 The results for 3 hours and 50 hours of observation time are shown in \cref{table:SNR}, for both LISP and HSP source classes, and for both the auto-correlation and cross-correlation APS with the 2MASS galaxy catalog.
 We find that a purely astrophysical signal from unresolved sources can reach at most (for 50 hours of observation) only a marginal evidence of ${\rm SNR} \simeq 0.9$ in the autocorrelation, and about $0.16$ in the cross-correlation case.
 These values of SNR correspond to the HSP blazars, whose hard spectra are better suited to the CTAO energy range.
 The SNR is even smaller for LISPs, whose softer spectra result in a poorer overlap with the CTAO sensitivity.

-Note that this is not necessarily a negative result: it simply reflects that a large fraction of blazars will be resolved, thereby reducing the auto- and cross-correlation APS of the unresolved population.
-In this regime, it may be actually convenient to perform auto- and cross-correlation APS analyses of the catalog of resolved sources.
-This result, however, strongly depends on the assumed point-source sensitivity of the detector, which for CTAO {remains subject to considerable uncertainty} (as discussed in \cref{sec:CTA}).
-This is due to the fact the {final configuration and specifications of CTAO have not yet been fully settled.} For example, the point-source sensitivity {differs significantly between} CTAO-North and CTAO-South \cite{CTAConsortium:2018tzg}, and at the moment the relative share of North and South array observations to the survey is still undecided.
+As an aside comment, let us note that this is not necessarily a negative result: it simply reflects the fact that the expected sensitivity of CTAO to point-source detection would be good enough to resolve a large fraction of blazars, thereby reducing the auto- and cross-correlation APS of the {\sl unresolved} population.
+In this case, it would be actually convenient and sufficient to perform auto- and cross-correlation APS analyses directly on the catalog of resolved sources in order to study their anisotropy properties.